USING IRONBARCODE

 IronBarcode

 IronBarcode stands as a powerful solution at the intersection of technology and convenience, offering developers a robust toolkit to smoothly integrate barcode scanning and generation into their applications.
-With its comprehensive features and intuitive design, IronBarcode empowers businesses and programmers to effortlessly decode, encode, and manipulate bar codes within their software environments.
+With its comprehensive features and intuitive design, IronBarcode empowers businesses and programmers to effortlessly decode, encode, and manipulate barcodes within their software environments.
 Whether it be aiming to optimize inventory management, facilitate data exchange, or enhance user experiences, IronBarcode opens up a realm of possibilities, simplifying the complex world of barcode processing and enabling applications to interact with the physical world in a digital manner using the browser.
 IronBarcode supports all the Barcode formats and Barcode Symbologies.

 Creating a Barcode Scanning Web Application

-In this section, we will demonstrate how to use IronBarcode to build a web application that will scan barcodes and display Results.
+In this section, we will demonstrate how to use IronBarcode to build a web application that will scan barcodes and display results.

 1. Start by creating a new ASP.NET web application project in Visual Studio as shown in the images below.